ATR connects program participants with a wide range of recovery support services.

 To be eligible for this service, the individual must be an active ATR participant, and referred from an authorized ATR referral portal.
 The individual must also meet one of the following criteria:

-- Actively enrolled in an ATR job readiness or job training program
+- Actively enrolled in an ATR job readiness or job training program (receiving work-study benefit checks from ATR).
+Participant must be willing to find employment upon completion of the training program.

 To refer an ATR participant, please complete this referral form and upload any required documentation.
 The ATR Housing Coordinator will reach out to the individual to schedule an intake appointment.